greg4fun/katacoda-scenarios-1/docker-imagebuild/step4.md

   "FROM scratch" in a Dockerfile indicates that the special "scratch" docker image should be used.
 This image is completely empty!
   This is used when creating __base images__ from the ground up.
 Base images are used as parent images for further image builds.

+  Optionally a name can be given to a new build stage by adding AS name to the FROM instruction.
+  The name can be used in subsequent FROM and COPY --from=&lt;name|index&gt; instructions to refer to the image built in this stage.

 - COPY